 Click ‘Share your licence information’, then ‘Create a code’.

 Share your 8-digit, case-sensitive check code with us.
 To avoid any errors or misreading, we recommend taking a screenshot of the code before sending it.
-Please ensure you don’t use the code yourself, as it’s valid for a single use only – once activated, it becomes invalid and you’ll need to generate a new one.
+Please ensure you don’t use the code yourself, as it’s valid for a single use only – once activated, it becomes invalid and you’ll need to generate a new one for us.

 If your Operator’s Licence is already in place, there’s nothing you need to send us, as we can get the information Government Vehicle Operator Licensing website.

-Please submit the original PDF, a scanned copy or a clear photo of the entire page.
-Kindly avoid cropping the image or sending only the header, as we require visibility of the full document.
-We understand that some information may be confidential – if preferred, you may cover sensitive details using a marker or a piece of paper before submission.
+Please send the original PDF, a scanned copy or a clear photo of the entire page.
+Avoid cropping the image or sending only the header, as we need to see the full page.
+We understand some information is confidential so you may wish to cover these details with a marker or paper before sending.

 Acceptable documents include a bank statement or utility bill.
 Some insurers may also accept a tenancy agreement or a council tax bill.
 However, media bills – such as landline or mobile phone statements – are generally not accepted, nor are communications from HMRC or Companies House.

-The document must have been issued within a specific timeframe (usually within 90 days of your policy start date).
+The document must have been issued within the specified timeframe (usually within 90 days of your policy start date).

 The address on the document must match the address on the policy.